GetOvert/homebrew-tap/README.md

 # Overt Homebrew tap

+## This tap is deprecated

+There are no plans to continue updating this with tap new versions of Overt.
+Going forward, please use the package in the official `homebrew/cask` repository:

+    brew install overt

+The original README is kept below for reference.

+---

 This is the official Homebrew tap repository for [Overt](https://github.com/GetOvert/Overt), a GUI client for Homebrew marketed as an “open app store”.

 ## Install Overt